 The hoarding behavior we witnessed at the beginning of COVID-19 raised awareness that humans don’t generally prepare very well for extended power outages.
 Most homes are equipped with little more than flashlights and batteries and maybe a few candles.
 Relatively few have an alternative power source for critical appliances like refrigerators, which is a big problem since food and medicines spoil quickly.
 A typical refrigerator, for example, if kept closed, can fully protect food for about four hours.
 A half-full freezer can do the same for about 24 hours.
 It’s good to be aware of these vulnerabilities because doing so makes room for considering ways to reduce exposure.
 Resiliency thinking, however, requires awareness of energy source strengths and weaknesses.

-Solar: Contrary to popular belief, solar panels don’t keep electricity flowing when the grid goes down.
+Solar: Contrary to popular belief, solar panels alone don’t keep electricity flowing when the grid goes down.
 Thousands of homes and businesses in New York and New Jersey learned this the hard way during extended blackouts following Superstorm Sandy.
 When interviewed back then by the New York Times, Queens resident Ed Antonio lamented that his 42-panel, $70,000 solar system went unused for almost a month.
 And the same was true of his neighbors who had rooftop solar.
 “That’s a lot of power sitting, just sitting,” he said.
 Unless paired with batteries, solar panels typically feed directly into the grid during the day and pull power back to run the house at night.
 No stored power stays in panels or the lines.
 California’s love affair with solar is likely to cool off as the state acknowledges its limitations.
 During the recent blackouts, the Governor talked about the shift to renewables has created gaps in the state’s energy supply.
 He finally, and correctly, acknowledged, “We cannot sacrifice reliability…”

 Diesel: Diesel generators can provide power when needed but in the wake of a devastating storm, can’t run for long periods of time when fuel runs out.
 They also come with several significant downsides: They’re noisy and they emit a bunch of what are known as “criteria pollutants” (ozone, nitrogen dioxide, sulfur dioxide, carbon monoxide, and especially particulate matter/soot) which require them to be operated outside.
 They also depend on a fuel that oxidizes in the tank in as little as 30 days rendering the generator worthless and requiring the fuel to be dumped.